New dual-targeting CAR t therapy tested for hard-to-treat lymphoma

 Summary

-This early-phase study tested a new treatment called bbT369 for people with a type of blood cancer (B cell non-Hodgkin's lymphoma) that had come back or stopped responding to standard treatments.
-The therapy uses a patient's own immune cells, which are modified in a lab to better recognize and attack cancer cells.
-The study aimed to check safety and effectiveness, but was terminated early after enrolling only 15 participants.
+This early-phase study tested a new treatment called bbT369 for people with a type of blood cancer (B cell non-Hodgkin's lymphoma) that had come back or stopped responding to other treatments.
+The therapy uses a patient's own immune cells, which are modified to better recognize and attack cancer cells.
+The study aimed to check safety and how well the treatment works, but it was ended early.

 Disclaimer